SamGa3/microbiome_reconstruction/README.md

 #### General microbial pathway workflow

-!NB: this is the only step that must NOT be run in R!

 To detect which microbial pathways are present in the analysed samples, we used the tool HUMAnN 3.0, from Huttenhower lab.
 Before running the tool, we merged together the samples we are interested in (left or right side of the colon or their random subsets).
-Here we show an example on the already presented toy samples from Zmora et al.
+Here we show an example of the already presented toy samples from Zmora et al.
 In the first step we convert the bam files from Pathseq to fastq files with samtools:
 ```bash
 samtools bam2fq data/RNAseq/pathseq_output/example1/bam_out.bam > data/RNAseq/humann_output/example/ERR2756905_out/fastq_out.fastq